 Insomnia is not a disease but a symptom, a sign that something is not right and needs to be addressed.
 That something might be stress or jet lag, changes in your sleeping environment, an illness or too many stimulants.
 The more concerned you are about how much sleep you are getting or how well you sleep the harder it will be to sleep peacefully.

-If you think you can’t sleep then you probably won’t.
-Creating a sleep ritual is often very helpful so here are some ideas to make it happen.
+Creating a sleep ritual is often a helpful way to improve your sleep so here are some ideas to make it happen.

 There are two main types of insomnia: those who find it challenging to fall asleep and those who find it challenging to stay asleep.